nebiolabs/domainator/docs/limitations_and_FAQ.md

 ## Large reference databases
 Domainator currently loads reference databases into memory, so it is not suitable for large reference databases, for example it is suitable for annotating using Pfam as a reference with ~30,000 profiles, but not NCBI nr with millions of sequences.

+## Contigs vs genomes
+A major limitation of Domainator is that it operates on the contig level, not the genome level.
+So for example, when reporting taxonomy, fragmented genome assemblies will be counted multiple times, once for each contig in the assembly.

 # Frequently asked questions

 ![Detective Domainic](media/detective_Domainic_transparent_background.png)